EnterpriseDB/tpa/docs/src/postgres_installation_method_src.md

 # Postgres source installation

-TPAexec will compile and install Postgres from source if you set `postgres_installation_method` to `src`.
+TPA will compile and install Postgres from source if you set `postgres_installation_method` to `src`.
 This feature is meant for use in development and testing, and allows you to switch between packaged and source builds within an identically-configured cluster.